speedment/speedment-doc/pages/speedment_examples.md

 Apparently all films were in English in the database.

 {% include note.html content = "
 Large tables will be less efficient using this join scheme.
-There is a [proposed way](https://github.com/speedment/speedment/issues/360) with semantic joins that will improve performance for joins with Speedment.
+There is a [proposed way](https://github.com/speedment/speedment/issues/360) with semantic joins that will improve performance for joins of large tables with Speedment.
 " %}